PeterBid/Esperanto/README.md

 ## Key Learnings

-This project conitinued to strongly cemented my knowledge of React, pushing myself to seek out documentation and become more confident in trying things I hadn't considered before.
+This project continued to strongly cement my knowledge of React, pushing myself to seek out documentation and become more confident in trying things I hadn't considered before.
 During this project React became one of my favourite systems to work with.

-MongoDB and working with NoSQL database for the first time.
+MongoDB and working with NoSQL databases for the first time.
 It was great to get to work building a first database and adapt the knowledge learned by building a MongoDB database.

 Planning effectively and working as a team.
 It has been a great experience working on a first team project.
 Learning how to organise the workflow and different tasks between group members really helped us out in this project.

 Bootstrap Framework.
 I really enjoyed working with Bootstrap which I learnt from scratch during this project.
-It was a great starting point in this project to get more comfortable with another framework and looking forward using it in future projects.
+It was a great starting point in this project to get more comfortable with another framework and looking forward to using it in future projects.

 Overall I was able to apply what I had learnt previously and also push myself to look up documentation and learn much more doing this project.

 I'm proud of the work I have achieved and the end result we all got together.
-Even though there is always do more we could do we worked very well as a team and achived what we set out to do, create a fully functional and mobile responsive language platform.
+Even though there is always more we could do, we worked very well as a team and achieved what we set out to do, creating a fully functional and mobile responsive language platform.

 ## Contact